ccdc-opensource/conan-ccdc-index-tools/README.md

 Useful when making profile changes, an alternative to creating a branch in the configuration repository and pointing at it via alternative branches

-### Publish recipes for all versions of foo in the local conan home

-`cit publish recipe foo`

-Unlike the version using --destination-repository, this merely publishes the recipes locally

 ### Publish recipes for all versions of foo

-`cit publish recipe --destination-repository pr-repo-1234 foo`
+`cit publish recipe --destination-repository pr-repo-123 foo`

 Publishes a recipe to a remote repository